Byggtjeneste/integration-events/incoming/image_events.md

 ## Preconditions
 - the "Image created" event has already been sent

+## Dependencies
+- Image Created
+- Other dependencies depends on the data being updated (see dependencies for Image Created event)

 ## Note
 The identifier must be part of the event data.
 Otherwise, only changed fields can be part of the event data.
-If there is a change inside a list field (like "urls"), the whole list must be part of the event data.
+If there is a change inside a list field (like `urls`), the whole list must be part of the event data.

 ## Properties